-B. Safety Countermeasures (13 points max): Referencing the information provided in Part A, demonstrate how the proposed countermeasures directly address (one or more) of the following underlying factors that are contributing to the occurrence (or potential occurrence) of pedestrian and/or bicyclist collisions.
+- For NI components the applicant does not explain how the project educates bicyclists, pedestrians, and/or drivers about safety hazards or encourages safe behavior. - B. Safety Countermeasures (13 points max): Referencing the information provided in Part A, demonstrate how the proposed countermeasures directly address (one or more) of the following underlying factors that are contributing to the occurrence (or potential occurrence) of pedestrian and/or bicyclist collisions.
+Combined I/NI projects should address both infrastructure and non-infrastructure elements.